Alfio Basile

+Basile holds the distinction of being the only manager to coach both Diego Maradona and Lionel Messi internationally, having called both up to the national team during his two separate tenures as Argentina's manager.
 The last team managed by Basile was Racing Club de Avellaneda, which he left in 2012.

 Playing career

 Born in Bahía Blanca, Basile started his playing career at Club Bella Vista in his home city.
 From 1964 to 1970 he played for Racing Club, where he played as midfielder until the arrival of coach Juan José Pizutti, who moved him to the defensive line to play as centre-back.
 In that position, Basile formed a remembered defensive pair with Roberto Perfumo, winning three titles with the club, which reached its peak with the Intercontinental Cup won in 1967 to Celtic FC, the first intercontinental title for an Argentine team.

 Basile totalized 186 matches with Racing Club before moving to Huracán, where he was a mainstay of the 1973 Metropolitano champions under coach César Luis Menotti.
 He also played for the Argentina national team.
 Basile retired as a player in 1975.